 1. This false, KJO Manichean binary of a ‘preserved’ Received text versus the ‘corrupted’ new Greek text needs to be disassembled.
 Between 17th-19th century, several Protestant scholars collected several critical Greek texts other than Erasmus’ Received text.

-3. According to Dr. J. G. Carleton, the KJV has taken some 2,803 readings, besides 140 marginal reading from the Catholic Rheims translation (The Part of Rheims in the Making of the English Bible, 1902, 259).
+3. According to Dr. James George Carleton, the KJV has taken some 2,803 readings, besides 140 marginal reading from the Catholic Rheims translation (The Part of Rheims in the Making of the English Bible, Clarendon Press, 1902, 259).
 This shouldn’t be shocking since the KJV translators were 17th century Anglicans, not 20th century independent, fundamentalist Baptists.

 Today, that bogus text, known as the Nestle-Aland/United Bible Societies Greek Text, is nearly universally accepted by translators of modern Bible versions … Fake manuscripts like the Sinaiticus and Vaticanus were “discovered” by men like Constantin Tischendorf.
 From them, Westcott and Hort prepared their Greek New Testament that became the foundation text for most modern versions